EpicCoder1234/GamifyGains/README.md

 The application will typically open in your browser at http://localhost:3000.

-🤝 Contributing
+🤝 # Contributing

-We welcome contributions!
-If you have suggestions for new features, bug reports, or want to contribute code, please check out our [CONTRIBUTING.md] file and open a Pull Request.
+I welcome contributions!
+If you have suggestions for new features, bug reports, or want to contribute code, please check out my [CONTRIBUTING.md] file and open a Pull Request.

-📄 License
+📄 # License

 This project is licensed under the Apache 2.0 License - see the [LICENSE.md] file for details.

-📞 Contact
+📞 # Contact

 Sai Hruday Reddy Nara - hrudayiitb@gmail.com